 Policing is supported only on Ethernet SAPs or Ethernet-based subscribers.
 Policing is also only supported on FlexPath2-based systems or IOMs with the exception of CCAG SAPs or subscribers.
-This feature applies to the 7450 ESS and 7750 SR only.

-15.8 Child policer parent association
+9.8 Child policer parent association

 Each policer configured within a SAP ingress or SAP egress QoS policy may be configured to be child policer by defining a parent arbiter association using the parent command.
 If the command is not executed, the policer operates as a stand-alone policer wherever the policy is applied.
 If the parent command is executed, but the defined arbiter name does not exist within the SAP context or a subscriber or multiservice site context, the policer is treated as an orphan.
-The SAP or subscriber or multiservice site context is placed into a degraded state.
+The SAP or multiservice site context is placed into a degraded state.
 The system indicates the degraded state by the system setting the ingress-policer-mismatch or egress-policer-mismatch flag for the object.
 An orphaned policer functions in the same manner as a policer without a parent defined.

 An arbiter exists on a SAP when a policer-control-policy containing the arbiter is applied to the appropriate direction (ingress or egress) of the SAP.
-An arbiter exists on a subscriber when a policer-control-policy containing the arbiter is applied to the subscriber's sub-profile in the appropriate direction as well (applies to the 7450 ESS and 7750 SR).
+An arbiter exists on a subscriber when a policer-control-policy containing the arbiter is applied to the subscriber's sub-profile in the appropriate direction as well.

-15.9 Profile-capped policers
+9.9 Profile-capped policers